By Neil Vidler (and others)

 The International Federation of Air Traffic Controllers' Association was constituted in Amsterdam on 19th and 20th October 1961, as a result of the efforts of a group of air traffic controllers to federate and further the interests of the air traffic control profession at the international level.

-The Constitutional Conference, held in Amsterdam in 1961, finally decided to seek world-wide ATC interest and constitute the Federation as the International Federation of Air Traffic Controllers' Associations, with the aim of furtherance of safe and efficient air navigation and the protection of their common professional interests.
+The Constitutional Conference, held in Amsterdam in 1961, decided to expand to a world-wide forum and constituted the Federation as the International Federation of Air Traffic Controllers' Associations.
+It's main aim was the furtherance of safe and efficient air navigation and the protection of their common professional interests.

 The first Officers elected to the Executive Board, at the time called "Board of Officers", were:

 1st Vice-President: M. Cerf (France)

 The UK Guild of ATCOs joined IFATCA at the first annual conference in 1962 and immediately assumed responsibility for Standing Committee I (SCI) – Technical Matters in ATC.
 Arnold Field was the first Chairman and remained so until 1970 when he was elected third President of the Federation.
 It was largely through the work of this Committee that IFATCA established its reputation in international civil aviation.